-What was initially born 4 years ago (2014) as an idea amongst friends in a bar, has since been carried through by qualified chef and career changer Christoph Oberreiter.
+What was initially born in 2014 as an idea amongst friends in a bar, has since been carried through by qualified chef and career changer Christoph Oberreiter.
 Even though it often requires huge amounts of stamina and a high level of perseverance, the young man from Flachau lives and loves his handicraft with passion.

 Just recently I was able to visit him in his workshop in the Hofgasse in Flachau and chat to him about “being creative“, about the stable value of traditional handicraft, about reducing instead of overloading and of course about handbags – women’s favourite accessories.